dave1010/ceo-bench/ROADMAP.md

 * DONE pick about 5-10 topics and a some subtopics each (./dev/topic-ideas.md has early draft)
 * DONE topics structured in dev/topics.yaml for easy iteration
-* Compile sample prompts and rubrics.
+* DONE compile sample prompts and rubrics.
 * manually test a tiny vs big LLM on a few prompts.
 * tweak scoring
 * estimate human performance on these tasks.